 9. New Markets Tax Credit

 The New Markets Tax Credit has been renewed several times.
 Still, Congress could very well decide to change their minds at the end of 2020.
 In other words, this tax credit might not be available next year.
 It is awarded to businesses that invest in Community Development Enterprises (CDEs) and Community Development Financial Institutions (CDFIs).
 These are organizations designed to bolster the economy and quality of life in low-income areas.
-You can find CDEs and CDFIs closest to you through this tool provided by the Department of Treasury.
+You can find CDEs and CDFIs closest to you through this page provided by the Department of Treasury.

 To qualify, you must have contributed to the construction and rehabilitation of certain types of community-oriented businesses.
 Examples include educational facilities, community centers, health facilities, industrial facilities, or facilities that provide services to underserved groups (minorities, veterans, ex-felons, etc.).
 These businesses must be located in areas with a poverty rate of at least 20% or a median family income that is lower than 80% of the median income for the area as a whole.